 If it’s for a reason (birthday/holiday) I think it’s smart.
 Honestly, it is what my entire family does.
 We never get each other “nice” generic things; its always an item they specifically asked for.
-Not very romantic/no surprises, but you never get people things they don’t want.posted over 4 years ago
+Not very romantic/no surprises, but you never get people things they don’t want.posted almost 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

-its fine. if he really is as clueless as you say, i think he would be more than happy that you are helping him. saves him from getting you something that you don’t even like, plus he’ll know that he’s made you happy!posted over 4 years ago
+its fine. if he really is as clueless as you say, i think he would be more than happy that you are helping him. saves him from getting you something that you don’t even like, plus he’ll know that he’s made you happy!posted almost 5 years ago

 I think it’s a fine idea… I do it myself.
 My parents are fobby Asians and used to get me ugly itchy knit sweaters every Christmas and they’d get mad if I told them I didn’t like it!
 Since I started making a wishlist, I’ve gotten exactly what I’ve wanted.posted over 4 years ago